aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/chart-types/_index.md

 ---

 ## **Introduction**
 A chart is a visual display of information.
 Aspose.Cells allows developers to visualize information in charts just as Microsoft Excel does.
-Presenting information in charts is always helpful to decision-makers for making quick and timely decisions.
+Presenting information in charts is always helpful to decision‑makers for making quick and timely decisions.
 It's easier to quickly see comparisons, patterns, and trends in data with charts than raw numbers.
 Creating charts at runtime, based on the data in a spreadsheet, is one of Aspose.Cells' most powerful features.

 ## **Chart Types**
 Aspose.Cells supports almost all chart types supported in Microsoft Excel.
 Charts are categorized into two major categories: